-5. Research Communications Seminars (Indirect): This process addresses outcomes 3, 4, 6, and 7.
+Research Communications Seminars (Indirect): This process addresses outcomes 3, 4, 6, and 7.
 Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.

 Monthly seminars are held to update the students on the MicroEP/MSEN announcements, news, events, and recognition.
 Students in the first two years of the MicroEP/MSEN program also present their research to their peers at these seminars.
 These one hour and 30 min seminars are held the first Monday evening of each month during the spring and fall semester.
-Attendance is required for all MS students in their first four semesters and all PhD students in their first five semesters.
+Attendance is required for all MS students in their first four semesters and all PhD students in their first five semesters (unless they completed the sequence during their MS).

-Spring 2021:
+Spring 2022: